APPLICATION PROCESS - Please submit a cover letter and resume for this position when applying.

 When driving YouthCare vehicles, you must possess a valid WA State Driver’s License; meet minimum safe driver criteria established by the agency and our insurance company.

-Strong verbal and written communication skills with good quality spelling, grammar and punctuation.
+Strong oral and written communication skills with good quality spelling, grammar and punctuation

 High integrity when dealing with a broad array of cultures and restricted and/or confidential information.